The Directors of Camphill Communities of Ireland

 Noel has worked for over 34 years in both the public and voluntary health sector with a broad range of experience as General Manager of Community Services, Hospital Manager and as Assistant National Director for Older Persons.
 Throughout his time as Assistant National Director, Noel was responsible for the roll out of National Standards for Older Persons Residential Care, together with the national introduction of the Fair Deal scheme.

-In addition to his current role as CEO of TLC Nursing Home Group since April 2014, Noel is also a Board Director of Fold Housing, Jigsaw and Camphill Communities of Ireland.
+In addition to his current role as CEO of TLC Nursing Home Group since April 2014, Noel is also a Board Director of Fold Housing and Jigsaw.

 Bernard has been involved with Camphill since 1993 when his daughter Sarah moved to the Camphill Community at Dunshane.
 He has served on Dunshane’s Local Committee since 2002, and is now the Chair of that Committee.
 He was a member of the Steering Group appointed by Council in 2010 to assist Dunshane Community transition safely through a major internal reorganisation.